-If you leave your employer, you will no longer be able to make contributions.
+If you leave G4S, you will no longer receive contributions from them.
 But the good news is that this pension is still yours.
-All the contributions you and your employer have made are yours to keep, while your pension pot will stay invested.
-You will still receive the same level of oversight from the Trustee as before.
+All the contributions you and G4S have made are yours to keep, while your pension pot will stay invested.
+You can also make your own personal contributions by Direct Debit.